Tics are the movements and/or sounds someone with Tourette Syndrome (TS) carries out.

 Tourette itself isn’t life threatening, nor does it reduce life expectancy.

 However tics can lead to injury.
-Tourette can also increase the likeliness of behavioural issues, anxiety, depression and substance abuse.
+Tourette can also increase the likelihood of behavioural issues, anxiety, depression and substance abuse.

-Some find their unique and creative side and go on to be incredibly successful.
+Some find their strengths and creative side and go on to be incredibly successful.

-Billy Eilish is a great example, in this video she talks about living with Tourette.
+Billie Eilish is a great example.
+In the above video Billie talks about living with Tourette.

 So many factors affect tics